 The MMI-Aon research program, entitled Advisory Solutions: Expectations and Experiences, is based on extensive surveys of investor and advisor views of the value of investment advice and how it is delivered.
 The findings uncover significant disconnects in advisory solutions delivery and suggest ways for firms to address the gaps, improve the client experience with advisory accounts, and encourage successful advisor behavior.

-Detailed findings from the Expectations and Experiences research are being released in a series of four articles over the next few months.
-The first article, which is now available, looks at The Significance of Personal Values in Wealth Management and why values integration is essential to client-centric relationships.
+Detailed findings from the Expectations and Experiences research are being released in a series of four papers over the next few months.
+The first paper, which is now available, looks at The Significance of Personal Values in Wealth Management and why values integration is essential to client-centric relationships.

 Future releases will include: